Internal Medicine Program Directors and Leadership Team

 Prior Experience: Chief resident at Mercy Hospital STL; Internal Medicine core faculty at St. Vincent Hospital, IN; certified in Obesity Medicine

-Professional Interests: Resident and medical student education; diversity, equity and inclusion; physician wellness and innovation
+Professional Interests: Resident and medical student education; belonging and inclusion; physician wellness and innovation

 Hobbies/Interests: Traveling, spending time with my kids, and reading